A BIO STORY —

 “Tess laughs again and says, ‘Don’t try it, Bucko.
 If there’s anything you’re not, it’s stupid.’”

 “’So if the stupid monkey is innocent does he go to heaven when he dies?’”

 “’The poor little furry ugly has no soul, so no, it all ends here for him.’”

 “’What about dogs and bugs’?

 ((( We were passing a daddy and his kids, a boy and girl, standing outside the local bank singing ‘My Wild Irish Rose.’
-Maggie approved of this so she gave me three pennies to drop into the boys cap.
+Tess approved of this so she gave me three pennies to drop into the boys cap.
 As we moved on I walked backwards again to look up at her and she, knowing a new question was coming, said, “Now what?”)))